jsbrn/bandcamp-ripper/README.md

 # TODO

-* Include saved albums in library file, since they might not be accounted for in the Liked Songs list
 * Save summary to a file
 * Include summary of album prices and total library value in summary
 * Add --ffmpeg_path argument to make setup easier